-University Procedures for Responding to Reports of Sexual Assault, Domestic Violence, Dating Violence, and Stalking in a University education program or activity within the United States.
+University Procedures for Responding to Reports of Sexual Assault, Domestic Violence, Dating Violence, and Stalking

+Effective August 14, 2020, the University implemented new procedures under Penn State Policy AD85 for resolution of reports against students, faculty and staff for sexual misconduct, pursuant to new Title IX regulations.
+These procedures apply equally to students, faculty, staff members and other individuals participating or seeking to participate in a University education program or activity within the United States.
 In addition, other University policies and procedures have been revised to address conduct that falls outside of the Title IX jurisdictional requirements (non-Title IX sexual misconduct).
 Please see University Policy AD91 (Discrimination and Harassment and Related Inappropriate Conduct) for further information.